 From playwright Marco Ramirez (Orange is the New Black, Daredevil) comes a story inspired by real-world boxer Jack Johnson who, as a Black man at the height of the Jim Crow era, became the heavyweight champion of the world.
 A knockout award-winning new play and winner of two Obie Awards, an Outer Critics Circle Award, a Drama Desk Award, and multiple others, this tour-de-force sold out houses in London, New York, and LA.
 The Royale is an electrifying adrenaline rush that shows us the human cost of making history.
+Learn more by reading the show program.
 After finishing its public run at Copaken Stage, The Royale will make history as we embark on our first-ever community tour.

 Please be advised that this production features smoke/fog effects.